 It enables them to express themselves creatively, imaginatively and communicate with each other effectively.
 Pupils learn to become enthusiastic and critical readers of stories , poetry, non-fiction, media and drama.

-In English we encourage the children to use all the thinking and learning skills.
+In English we encourage the children to use all the Learner for Life skills.
 We particularly encourage them to become confident independent researchers by getting them to ask and answer their own questions as well as learning the skills to be able to read and gather information for themselves in books and on the internet.

-We encourage the children to become reflective thinkers by ensuring they reflect and evaluate their English work through self-monitoring with traffic light colours and self-correction after feedback to move their learning forward.
+We encourage the children to become reflective thinkers by ensuring they reflect and evaluate their English work through self-monitoring with traffic light colours and purple pen editing after feedback to move their learning forward.

 We encourage the children to become successful creative thinkers so that they develop the powers of imagination and inventiveness in their English work.